aabdelghani/cableTester/README.md

    - **Overall Verification:** Uses `verifyLinks` to determine if all connections are correct.
    - **Indicator Update:** Turns the LED on or off based on the overall connection status.

-4. **Continuous Monitoring and Feedback:**
-   - Introduces a pause between iterations for real-time monitoring.

-5. **Interrupt Handling:**
-   - Handles interruptions by executing a cleanup routine to reset GPIO settings.

 ## Autostart Configuration

 The project includes scripts to configure your Raspberry Pi to automatically start the cable tester script at boot.